Cryptonaut77/poker-ledger-backend/README.md

 4. Delete any saved game permanently by tapping "Delete Game" in the expanded view

 ## Recent Updates

+### Dealer Grouping Feature (Dec 1, 2024)
+Redesigned the Dealers screen to group all dealer downs by dealer name:
+- All downs for each dealer are now consolidated under one expandable card
+- Shows total tips, total rake, and grand total for each dealer
+- Displays payment status at a glance (All Paid, Partial, Unpaid)
+- Tap any dealer card to expand and see individual downs
+- Each individual down can still be edited or marked as paid independently
+- Cleaner, more organized view when tracking multiple dealer downs throughout the night

 ### Database Schema Fix (Dec 1, 2024)
 Fixed critical database schema synchronization issue that was preventing the app from accepting new information: